IMDb > Party Girl (1958) > Reviews & Ratings - IMDb

 There's no getting away from it, Party Girl (a euphemism for a prostitute) features a very standard formulaic plot.
 It's also a very misleading title in that it doesn't scream out this is a crime picture.
 Directed by Nicholas Ray for MGM (his last for one of the big hitting studios), it's adapted by George Wells from a story by Leo Katcher.
 Supporting the three principal actors are John Ireland & Kent Smith.
 Robert J. Bronner (Jailhouse Rock) provides photography and the film is a CinemaScope/Metrocolor production.

 This was Taylor's last contract film for MGM, and fittingly it's one of his very best performances.
 Again one tends to think this is probably down to Ray's coaxing, but regardless, Taylor plays Farrell with vulnerable elegance and a steely eyed determination that carries Charisse along with him.
 Thus the romance is believable, and yes, engaging.
 Cobb does another in his long line of larger than life characters.
 Chewing the scenery as much as his Rico character chews on his cigars.
 While Ireland is a by the numbers thug for hire and Kent Smith a talking prop.
 There's a fleeting performance from Corey Allen as baby faced psychopath Cookie La Motte, a character that the film could have definitely done with more of.
 Here's the main problem with Party Girl, it's just not edgy or dangerous enough.
 Which in a film involving gangsters, murders and crooked court cases, is an issue is it not?
-But thanks to Ray and Taylor the film overcomes its many flaws to wind up being a very enjoyable crime-love story based picture.
-But film noir?
+But thanks to Ray and Taylor the film overcomes the many flaws to wind up being a very enjoyable crime-love story based picture.
+Film noir though?
 Well that's debatable really.
-But lets not get into that........
+But lets not get into that...
 7/10

 This is a late 50's gangsters movie in the line of the classical film "noires" of the 40's.
 The remarkable aspect here is that "Party Girl" is perhaps one of the most colorful movies ever made in the genre and perhaps out of it too.
 Right from the start and as a background for the titles there's an all color dancing sequence and from them on color is all around including bright red dresses Cyd Charisse wears throughout the entire film.